 Liens.
 Levies.
 Do you know the difference?
 If not, you’re in good company.
 While no taxpayer wants to hear from the IRS about either one, it’s worthwhile to understand what the terms mean and what action the IRS can take.
 Let’s start by defining each term.

-A lien is issued against property when a taxpayer has tax debt.
+A Federal Tax Lien is issued against property when a taxpayer has tax debt.
 In some cases, the taxpayer has simply neglected to pay the tax.
-Or, there is a dispute of some nature.
-Consequently, the taxpayer refuses to pay.
-Put another way, a lien is the federal government’s way of protecting its interest in your property, whether it is real estate, personal property or financial assets.
+In other cases, there is a dispute about the liability, or the taxpayer is simply unable to pay the debt.
+A Federal Tax lien is the government’s way of protecting its interest in your property, whether it is real estate, personal property, or financial assets.

 It is worth noting the various ways a lien could affect you.
-As mentioned above, creditors are notified of the lien, so your ability to receive credit is compromised.
-A lien is attached to all your assets, from cars and securities and business assets and business property.
-However, a lien does not affect your right to sell or transfer property.
+Creditors are notified of the lien, so your ability to receive credit is compromised.
+Most liens attach to a specific piece of property.
+A Federal Tax Lien, on the other hand, attaches to all your assets, including cars, securities, and business assets.
+A lien does not necessarily prevent you from selling or transferring your property, but it can make it difficult to find a buyer.
+In the case of real estate, any proceeds from the sale might go to the IRS.
 Filing for bankruptcy?
 The lien may stay with you, depending on the specifics of your case.

-The IRS issues a levy to seize and sell property to satisfy an unresolved debt obligation.
+The IRS issues a levy to seize property to satisfy unpaid tax liabilities.
 A levy applies to any type of property, as detailed above, whether you own or have an interest in the property.
 The government has the authority to seize your car, garnish your wages or take funds from your bank accounts.
 Before the IRS seizes property, it is required to follow a number of steps, including the calculation of a minimum bid price.
 Taxpayers have the right to challenge the price.
-Once the IRS provides public notice of the sale, there is a brief waiting period – typically 10 days – before the sale takes place.
-Any money that is left after the sale of property will be refunded to the taxpayer.
+Once the IRS provides public notice of the sale, there is a brief waiting period – typically ten days – before the sale takes place.
+Any money that is left after the sale of property will be refunded to the taxpayer, assuming the tax liabilities have been paid in full.

 It is important to also understand what happens if a levy is issued against one of your employees, customers or other third parties.
 To learn more, please read the IRS guidelines here.